MaNGA Field Layout Forecast

 DEC: The tile’s J2000 declination

 TIER: Observing likelihood.
-TIER=0: completed.
+TIER=0: completed (but not necessarily released).
 TIER=1: likely to be observed.
 TIER=2: will be observed only with very good weather.
+TIER=999: a tile that is unlikely to be observed (the grey symbols on the plot).

 The fieldProbability file allows you to reproduce the plot above and determine the 3 deg diameter tiles (or fields) that have been or will be observed.